 ACRE Resource Center

-As psychiatrists and mental health professionals, we know it is not only the physical effects of the war that are detrimental to society, but also the mental health effects.
+As psychiatrists and mental health professionals, we know it is not only the physical effects of humanitarian emergencies such as pandemics, natural disasters, human-made emergencies, and conflicts that are damaging to people and communities, but also the mental health effects.
 As well as supporting people with mental ill health, supporting everybody’s mental health is key.

 Below you will find a number of trusted sources and resources to help us support and guide our response to the mental health challenges people face during traumatic times.